AvaAvarai/Villageworks/README.md

 # Villageworks

-Villageworks is an in-development open source free to play civilization management game where you create and manage a network of thriving settlements built in Lua using LÖVE.
+Villageworks is an in-development open source civilization management game where you create and manage a network of thriving settlements, written in Lua using the LÖVE game engine.
 Current version: 0.1.4.

+## Screenshots

 Main menu: ![main menu screenshot](data/main_menu.png)